ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## Install Hugging Face Hub

 There are a few different ways you can download the Llama-2-7B Chat model.
-In this Learning Path, you will download the model from Hugging Face.
+In this Learning Path, you download the model from Hugging Face.

 {{% notice Note %}} Use of Llama-2-7B-Chat model is governed by the Meta license.
-Before you proceed to download the model, please visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form. {{% /notice %}}
+Before you proceed to download the model, please visit the Llama [website](https://llama.meta.com/llama-downloads/) and fill in the form. {{% /notice %}}

 [Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them and collaborate with others in the community.
 You can browse through the thousands of models that are available for a variety of use cases like NLP, audio, and computer vision.